If you’re a victim of a crime committed by a rangatahi, you have the right to attend their youth justice family group conference (FGC).

 - have support there if needed

-- confront the young person safely (you can ask to be seated next to the police or youth justice coordinator)
+- confront the rangatahi safely (you can ask to be seated next to the Police or Youth Justice coordinator)

 - give your views and present your expectations

-- help make decisions about the plan for the young person
+- help make decisions about the plan for the rangatahi

-- be kept informed about the young person's progress.
+- be kept informed about the progress of the rangatahi.

 Who will be there for you?

-We know it isn't easy facing the young person who offended, so we want you to feel as comfortable as possible.
+We know it isn't easy facing the rangatahi who offended, so we want you to feel as comfortable as possible.